winkerVSbecks/sistercode/jquery/3-click.md

 </body>
 ```

+--

-We can also reference it directly using hosted servers.
-Both Google and Microsoft are used the most often
+### We can also reference it directly using hosted servers.
+Both Google and Microsoft are used the most

 ```
 <body>